ssmiller25/r15cookieblog/content/post/2021-01-02-loki/index.md

 Loki is a lightweight logging solution, developed by Grafana.
 It has a similar design methodology to the popular monitoring system Prometheus, and even has the tagline  "Prometheus for logs".
 It certainly lives up to that name by providing a lightweight log management solution.

 Let's test out Loki leveraging the Civo Kube100 Platform.
 This guide assumes you are [familiar with the Civo Platform](https://www.civo.com/learn/civo-kubernetes-quick-start-guide) and have the kubectl command available on your local device.
-If you want to test on your own Kubernetes platform, see the [Source Code](#source-code) section at the end of this article.
+If you want to test on your own Kubernetes platform, see the [Source Code](#source-code) section at the end of this post.

 1. First, spin up a new cluster, and make sure to select the "Loki Stack" from the marketplace:
     ![Civo Cluster Creation](image3.png)